romibuzi/ParquetDiff/README.md

 #### ✨ Features

-- 📦 **Framework-free**: No need for frameworks like Apache Spark — uses only the plain Parquet Java library.
+- 📦 **Lightweight**: Uses only Parquet and Hadoop common Java libraries.
 - 🧠 **Schema diffing**: Detects differences in Parquet individual files schemas, including nested structures.
 - ⚡  **Metadata-only parsing**: Reads only Parquet footer metadata — no data is loaded.
-- 🛠️ **Lightweight & fast**: Focused on schema comparison, making it ideal for quick validations or CI checks.
+- 🛠️ **Embeddable**: Use CLI tool or as a library, making it ideal for validations and CI checks.

-#### 🚀 Usage
+### 🚀 CLI Usage

 ```
-java -jar ParquetDiff.jar /path/to/data.parquet # local
+java -jar cli/target/parquetdiff.jar /path/to/data.parquet # local

-java -jar ParquetDiff.jar hdfs:///path/to/data.parquet # hdfs
+java -jar cli/target/parquetdiff.jar hdfs:///path/to/data.parquet # hdfs
 ```

 #### 🧾 Example